alex35mil/dotfiles/README.md

                           ### Panes / Buffers
 * F2                      Maximize current
 * <Ctrl-Arrow>            Move around
+  <Cmd-k> Arrow           Copy current into new split on provided direction
 * <Cmd-Ctrl-Alt-Arrow>    Move current to new split in provided direction
 * <Cmd-Ctrl-w>            Close others (in current split)